alexiuadrian/blog-adi/content/posts/cyberpunk-2077.md

 I didn't know the story of the game, I didn't know the characters, I didn't know the setting.
 I didn't know anything about it.
 I just knew that it was a game that I wanted to play.
 I wanted to play it because I wanted to experience the world that CD Projekt Red created.
 I wanted to experience the story that they told.
 I wanted to experience the characters that they created.
 I wanted to experience the game that they made.

 I am crazy about it.
 Sold 100%.
 I don't care about the bad reviews or any controversy.
 I am inside the story, inside the Cyberpunk 2077 world.
 Crazy to think it would come to this but I KNEW I should have bought it.
-Also, payed $10 for it so it was a steal.
+Also, paid $10 for it so it was a steal.

 I spent this last weekend playing for like 20-ish hours and can't get enough.
 No fucking way I will finish the game soon, it's so big.
 I am just taking my time and enjoying the ride.
 I am not in a hurry.
 I am not in a rush.
 I am just enjoying the smooth ride through Night City.